 The Communications and Marketing Division is responsible for ensuring that all gift and promotional item requests are in writing, on a completed Corporate Gifts and Promotional Items Request Form.
 The Communications and Marketing Division will approve the requests according to the established procedures and will ensure all approved gifts to clients and promotional items to Public Officials are registered in the Client Gift Registry with the corresponding approval information.
+The Corporate Gifts and Promotional Items Request Form must be approved by Compliance if the recipient is a public officer.

-The Communications and Marketing Division is also responsible for the presentation of requested sponsorships and donations to the Sponsorship and Donations Committee for the corresponding approval, when applicable.
+The Communications and Marketing Division is also responsible for the presentation of requested sponsorships and donations to the Business Sponsorship and Donations Committee for the corresponding approval, when applicable.
 A sponsorship or donation approval decision must be made in accordance with Evertec's policies for sponsorship and/or donations, Code of Ethics, Anticorruption Policy, the Corporate Volunteer Program and the applicable local and national legislation.
-The Committee will evaluate the proposed sponsorship and/or donation according to Evertec's contribution, the project's goal, beneficiaries, milestones, timelines, costs, and its relationship to Evertec's pillars of education, community, arts and environment.
+The Committee will evaluate the proposed sponsorship and/or donation according to Evertec's contribution, the project's goal, beneficiaries, milestones, timelines, costs, and its relationship to Evertec's business and pillars of education, community, arts and environment.
 The President and CEO and the EVP of Communications and Marketing may approve sponsorships and donations within their authorized approval limits.
-The sponsorships and donations approved by the CEO and EVP of Communications and Marketing and Donations Committee.
+The sponsorships and donations approved by the Committee, the CEO and the Head of Communications and Marketing will be informed to the Compliance Unit on a quarterly basis.